 Q is for Questions

-As a beginner, asking question are going to help you far more than trying to spaz your way out of a technique.
+As a beginner in BJJ, asking questions are going to help you far more than trying to spaz your way out of a technique.
 Get subbed by something cool?
 Ask how they did it.
-Dd they pass your guard like a hot knife through butter?
+Did they pass your guard like a hot knife through butter?
 Ask how they passed so easily.
 Asking questions will only make you a better student.

 R is for Rolling